ChicagoAcademyofSciences/data-cleaning/workflows/FIC-matching.markdown

 ## Reintegrating FIC matching data into master data (malacology)

 Data from the process above was reintegrated into the master malacology data by pulling in relevant spreadsheet columns (*Catalog Number*, *Collection Mgmt Notes*) based on the unique ID of each row.
 The new data was reviewed a final time before it overwrote data in the master, with data provenance and standardized project technician notes ("FIC matched to catalog number during Arctos migration process, 2017") recorded in the remarks.
-This process resulted in 45 matches, i.e. 45 previously FIC specimens that now are reunited with their catalog numbers and associated information.
+This process **resulted in 43 matches**, i.e. 43 previously FIC specimens that now are reunited with their catalog numbers and associated information.

 ## Reintegrating FIC matching data into master data (entomology)

-Entomology work is currently in progress.
+Data from the process above was reintegrated into the master entomology data by pulling in relevant spreadsheet columns (*Catalog Number*, *Collection Mgmt Notes*) based on the unique ID of each row.
+The new data was reviewed a final time before it overwrote data in the master, with data provenance and standardized project technician notes ("FIC matched to catalog number during Arctos migration process, 2017") recorded in the remarks.
+This process **resulted in 44 matches**, i.e. 44 previously FIC specimens that now are reunited with their catalog numbers and associated information.
+All successful catalog number matches were Coleoptera specimens.